m7a/lo-maenmpc/README.md

 It is thus advisable to prefer any other client and only turn to MAENMPC if you really need (some of) the unique features and can accept to live with some bugs in return.
-To help you with that, some nice clients are described in section _Summary of Impressions from other Clients_.
+Some nice alternative clients to MAENMPC are described in section _Summary of Impressions from other Clients_.

 Finally, be aware that multiple programs need to be configured for MAENMPC to work as designed:

- * MPD server (version 0.24 or higher required)
+ * MPD (version 0.24 or higher required)
  * Scrobble server (Maloja is required)
  * Scrobble client (mpdscrobble is recommended)
+ * podget (for news podcasts)
  * SSH server (if podcasts are to be copied to a remote machine for playback)
- * Podget (for news podcasts)

 If you only want to try out the client, the minimum requirement is one running MPD server.
 Debian stable's version 0.23.12 can be used such as long as the